-Pelvic inflammatory disease (PID) is an infectious and inflammatory disorder of the upper female genital tract, including the uterus, fallopian tubes, ovaries, and adjacent pelvic st...
+Pelvic inflammatory disease (PID) is an infection of the upper female genital tract, including the uterus, fallopian tubes, ovaries, and adjacent pelvic structures.
+PID is most commo...

-The positive predictive value of clinical diagnosis is 65–90% compared with laparoscopy (2).
+Clinical diagnosis, with the positive predictive value of clinical diagnosis approaching 65–90% compared to laparoscopy (3)[C].

-Patient education: Avoid unprotected intercourse until patient and partner(s) have been treated and emphasize the long-term implications for their/partner(s) health.
+Patient education: Avoid intercourse until patient and partner(s) have been adequately treated.
+Counsel patients and partners on possible long-term implications.

-Follow up in 72 hours after initiation of treatment is recommended particularly for patients with moderate or severe clinical presentation (3).
+Follow-up 72 hr after initiation of treatment, particularly for patients with moderate or severe clinical presentation (3)[C].

-Most often, PID starts with gonorrhea or chlamydia infection, but it is often polymicrobial.
+PID often starts with gonorrhea or chlamydia infection, but it can be polymicrobial.

 Sign up for a 10-day FREE Trial now and receive full access to all content.